NVIDIA/aistore/sdk/python/README.md

 client = Client("http://localhost:8080")
 ```

-Now, you can interact with your AIS cluster, buckets, and objects using the newly created `client` object.
-Here are a few ways you can interact with the `client` object:
+The newly created client object can be used to interact with your AIS cluster, buckets, and objects.
+Here are a few ways to do so:

 ```python
 # Check if AIS is deployed and running